Music reviews from the pages of Think Magazine...CHEMICAL BROTHERS

 Conditions for Living (Planet Dog)

 Rumor are, well, what they are.
-The Future Loop Foundation, and one of the many projects featuring the legend Micheal Dog, founder of the label, are big fans of the Czech Republic and Prague in particular.
+The Future Loop Foundation, and one of the many projects featuring the legend Micheal Dog, founder of the label, are big fans of Czechia and Prague in particular.

 They had a great show at Roxy, but some of us didn't get enough hype to check them out.
 A standout track with rolling piano and Ohm Square like back beat is actually titled 'Praha', so they might even come back.